philhagen/simple-login-log/readme.txt

 = Translation =

-Currently there are no translations available.
 If you would like to contribute, the POT file is available in the *languages* folder.
 Translation file name convention is *sll-{locale}.mo*, where {locale} is the locale of your language.
 Fore example, Russian file name would be *sll-ru_RU.po*.